DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/Processing/Accounts-Payable/Self-billing-invoicing.md

 - **Invoice account** - Consolidate all uninvoiced product receipts per invoice account into one invoice
 - **Receipt date** - Consolidate all uninvoiced product receipts per receipt date into one invoice

+The consolidation options supports one invoice with multiple product receipts for the same purchase order line.

 The **Default from** is set to **Product receipt quantity**, and automatically matched to product receipt.

 New invoice header field **Self billing invoice** is set to _Yes_ for these automatically created purchase invoices.